eclipse/kiso-testing/docs/how_to_connector.rst

 It only consists of 3 methods to implement:

-- :py:meth:`~pykiso.connector.Flasher.open`: open the communication with the flashing hardware if any (for e.g. UART flashing) and perform any preliminaly action
+- :py:meth:`~pykiso.connector.Flasher.open`: open the communication with the flashing hardware if any (for e.g. JTAG flashing) and perform any preliminaly action
 - :py:meth:`~pykiso.connector.Flasher.flash`: perform all actions to flash the target device
 - :py:meth:`~pykiso.connector.Flasher.close`: close the communication with the flashing hardware.

 .. note::
-    To ensure that a Flasher is closed after being opened, it can be used as a context manager.
+    To ensure that a Flasher is closed after being opened, it should be used as a context manager (see :ref:`aux-tutorial-example`).